Kentucky Route 139: Route description

 KY 120 begins at the Tennessee state line just west of the Fort Campbell Military Reservation.
-Its first city it goes through is Cadiz, where it intersects the concurrent U.S. Route 68 (US 68) and KY 80, as well as US 68's business loop in downtown Cadiz.
+The first city it goes through is Cadiz, where it intersects the concurrent U.S. Route 68 (US 68) and KY 80, as well as US 68's business loop in downtown Cadiz.
 After entering Caldwell County, it then intersects Interstate 24 (I-24) where north of the ramp is the frontage roads, KY 6059 and KY 6060.
 South from that, at the point where Trigg County meets with Caldwell and Lyon counties.

 At Princeton, KY 139 runs concurrently with US 62 and KY 91.
 KY 91/KY 139 together turns right on the west side of town and then intersects with Interstate 69 (I-69).
-KY 139 turns off KY 91 and then goes due north to intersect KY 700 in northern Caldwell County.
+KY 139 turns off KY 91 and then goes due north to intersect KY 70 in northern Caldwell County.
 Then KY 139 ends at a junction with KY 120 in rural southeastern Crittenden County just west of the Tradewater River.